hotel-res/.github/profile/README.md

 - MUI: None
 - NodeJS: 2yr
 - TypeScript: 2yr
-- AWS: 3yr
+- AWS: 4yr
 - GraphQL: None
-- Python: Small Scripts
+- Python: Novice

 ## How to navigate this project
-Guide the reviewer to important parts of the application.
+_Guide the reviewer to important parts of the application._

 ## Why I built the project this way
-Offer insight into my thought process and technical decisions.
+_Offer insight into my thought process and technical decisions._
-- Consulted ChatGPT
+- Consulted LLMs
   - Minimize blockers to progress.
   - Wanted to familiarize myself with ChatGPT
 - Referenced StackOverflow Developer Survey 2023